dadzikowski/WeatherPi/README.md

 _**3D Printed Parts**_

 These prints were gathered mainly from Thingiverse (with some modifications).
 I added attribution as appropriate.
-For the pole mounts, I resized these to fit my printed parts (since the mounts weren't designed for these components).
+For the pole mounts, I resized these to fit my printed parts since the mounts weren't designed for these components.

 _**Python Code**_

-Weather data is called from a Cron script to update Weather Underground and AdafruitIO every 5 minutes (wind speed data and wind direction is updated to the local SQLite database via cron every minute).
+Weather data is called from a Cron script to update Weather Underground and AdafruitIO every 5 minutes (wind speed data and wind direction is updated to the local SQLite database via Cron every minute).
 Data observations, after a sucessful post to Weather Underground, are saved to the SQLite3 database.
 Database schema is very simple and is documented in the code (table create SQL).

 _**Hardware**_
 1) **Controller** -- RaspberryPi Zero W (used 2 because solar radiation/air quality sensors are in a different enclosure from the rest of the weather station).